clir/clearnlp-guidelines/md/quick_start/models.md

 ## Dictionary

-The dictionary is required for many components in ClearNLP.
+The dictionary is required by many components in ClearNLP.

 #### Without Maven